PJWalker/daggerheart/content/GM Rules/Additional GM Guidance.md

 ## Story Beats

-In storytelling, a beat is a moment that changes the trajectory of the narrative—a shift in the world, a significant action or reaction, an emotional revelation, or an important decision.
+In storytelling, a beat is a moment that changes the trajectory of the narrative – a shift in the world, a significant action or reaction, an emotional revelation, or an important decision.
 Take turns with the players, narrating a beat and then letting them react and carry the scene forward with their own beats.
 When preparing for a session, plan in terms of the moments that give shape to each scene or sequence, rather than pre-scripting specific details or exchanges.

 ## Preparing Combat Encounters